 - The first thing you need to do is to get your car jacked firmly before you can get to your brake pads.

-- Make sure your car is held firmly in place on the jack stands, then you proceed to remove the tire lugs, for you to proceed to the next step.
+- Make sure your car is held firmly in place on the jack stands, then you proceed to remove the tyre lugs, for you to proceed to the next step.

-- Remove all the wheels, or you can remove the wheels one at a time according to the one you’re working on.
+- Remove all the wheels.
+Alternatively, you can remove the wheels one at a time according to the one you’re working on.

 - This is the part you have to pay attention to.
 Gently remove the calipers from the brake and let the pads slide out by themselves.
 Just behind the calipers, you should see bolts holding them in place, unscrew the bolts and place them separately.

 - Hold the calipers firmly and pull them in an upward manner.
 Try as much as possible to keep the brake lines intact, without affecting them.
 If you have to tap or move the calipers a little, then do it without affecting the black hose.
 After you remove it, place it somewhere, you feel it is safe.
 After removing the calipers, your old brake pads can be easily removed.

 - The next thing is to replace the brake pads with the new ones you have bought.
 Put them firmly in place and clip them securely.
 If your car is a bit advanced in age, you might have to hammer it in, but gently.

 - Try compressing the brake piston.
 Use your C-clamp with a screw attached to it.
 Press it against the piston making sure the other end is on the caliper assembly back.

 - The clamps should be tightened enough causing the piston to move far in such a way that you can place the caliper assembly on the new pads you want to replace.